microsoft/sqlworkshops/sql2019lab/02_Security.md

 **STEP 9: Cleanup audits and classifications**

 Use the script **cleanup.sql** to disable and drop audits and delete classifications.

+**Note**: *For Linux installations change the path in the script to delete audit files to /var/opt/mssql/data*

 ```sql
 USE WideWorldImporters